Arnett Benson West median real estate price is $90,642, which is less expensive than 95.7% of Texas neighborhoods and 96.5% of all U.S. neighborhoods.

 In addition, homes built from 2000 through today make up a higher proportion of the Arnett Benson West neighborhood's real estate landscape than 96.0% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
 In fact, 72.7% of the residential real estate here is classified as newer.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Arnett Benson West neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Arnett Benson West neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Arnett Benson West neighborhood has more Brazilian and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.7% of this neighborhood's residents have Brazilian ancestry and 1.2% have Iranian ancestry.